Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 In 2017, along with so many others around the world, he was alerted that it was Time to begin preparations.

-He ventured out Beyond The Boundary, confusing many of his friends, loved ones, and colleagues who were still immersed in their regular lives.
+He ventured out Beyond The Boundary, confusing many of his friends, loved ones, and colleagues.

 In 2019, as he progressed along the Way, he was attacked by a force of Darkness, Corruption, and Evil that simultaneously manifested within multiple political, religious, and social structures.